http4s/rho/Rho.md

 }
 ```

 So we start by creating a new RhoService which will be converted to an HttpService later.
 This RhoService will contain our api endpoints.
-Every api endpoint starts with a description for that endpoint and then the implementation.
-We describe the HTTP method (GET/POST/DELETE etc) and then a description of the url.
+Every api endpoint starts (optionally) with a description for that endpoint and then the implementation.
+We describe the HTTP method (GET/POST/DELETE etc) and then an implementation for the url endpoint.

 You can specify and capture path or query parameters in your path.
 You specify a name and description (optional) for the variables.
 The available types that you can capture are:
 - all primitive types